What protective adults need to know

 Learning that a child has been abused can be traumatic.
 It's important to get help for yourself to help you cope with the emotions, challenges and decisions you face.

-This may be the time to turn to a friend, clergy member, counsellor or therapist for emotional support.
+This may be the time to turn to a friend, someone you trust, counsellor or therapist for emotional support.
 The more able you are to cope, the more you can help your child and family.
-Organisations that you may wish to contact can be found on our Useful Links page.
+You can find other organisations that might be able to helpon our useful links page.